Homicide victim found dead in 1979 near Las Vegas Strip ID'd as missing 19-year-old from Cincinnati

 The police department says it is now turning its focus to those two friends and how Story wound up dead near the Las Vegas Strip.

-The breakthrough in Story's case comes amid advancements in genetic testing that in recent years have led to identifications in missing persons and cold case victims.
+The breakthrough in Story's case comes amid advancements in genetic testing that in recent years have led to more identifications and arrests in long-unsolved cases — from missing persons and homicide investigations to sexual assault cases.

 Earlier this year, Othram also helped Nevada State Police identify a victim who was nameless for 45 years after her heavily decayed remains were found in a garment bag in a remote area of northern Nevada in October 1978, less than a year before Story was found dead in Las Vegas.
 The victim in that case, Florence Charleston, also went missing from Ohio.